sparkutils/quality/docs/background/evaluation_method.md

 The performance test simulates rule id, filling the key array with literals of the rules indices, which must take place for every row.
 Similarly, the default "failure" state (e.g. Failed or Unevaluated) must be set for each value entry in the audit (equivalent to the setNullAt in the above Spark sample code).

-Quality, as of 0.2.0, does not need to do this as it knows about the types involved and can, instead:
+Quality, as of 0.2.0, knows about the types involved does can instead:

 - create a "default" result row, using custom Int and Long row types with underlying primitive arrays
 - initialise this row once per partition, saving ruleid's and the default "failure" state
 - for each row use clone on the "default" row
 - primitive arrays use memcpy when cloning, and do not zero/null out, or force the use of fill loops

-So although Quality must also create the same number of same-sized arrays the Id key arrays do not need to be re-filled, nor does each entry in the value array need it's default filled.
+So although Quality must also create the same number of same-sized arrays the Id key arrays do not need to be re-filled, nor does each entry in the value array need its default filled.
 Given ruleEngineRunner can avoid calling entries entirely by early exiting or using TriggerGrouping (as of 0.2.0), this can provide substantial speed benefits on very large rulesets.

 The actual expression code which is generated is of course the same, only that TriggerGrouping may also further reduce runtime costs by forcing sub expression evaluation to be in more appropriate compilation units.